Why I built a keyboard for the CLI renaissance

 SCP image upload.
 I SSH into Raspberry Pis from my phone constantly.
 When I need to share a screenshot with Claude Code — an error message, a UI bug, a terminal output — the normal process is: save the image, open a file manager, find an SCP client, configure the connection, transfer the file, switch back to the terminal, type the path.
 KeyJawn does it in one tap.
 Pick the photo, it SCPs to your server, and the remote file path gets typed at your cursor.

-It’s a system keyboard, not an overlay.
-This is the thing that bothered me most about existing solutions.
+A system keyboard that works everywhere.
 Termius has terminal keys, but they’re inside the Termius app.
 Browser extensions add key rows, but they float above the page and break when you switch apps or the browser redraws.
 Hacker’s Keyboard is a system keyboard, but it’s a full desktop layout crammed onto a phone screen.
-KeyJawn installs as an Android input method — the terminal keys are part of the keyboard itself, not a layer on top of something else.
+KeyJawn installs as an Android input method — the terminal keys are part of the keyboard itself.
 They work in Termux, in Cockpit through Chrome, in JuiceSSH, in any app.
 You set it once and forget about it.

 Customizable for how you actually work.
 I built this for my own workflow: SSHing into a Pi from a couch to run Claude Code sessions.
 The default key layout reflects that — the keys I reach for most are the ones I put in the terminal row.
 Slash command sets are configurable per tool (Claude Code, OpenClaw, Gemini CLI).
 Autocorrect toggles per app so you can leave it off for terminals and on for Slack.
 SSH hosts are saved so you can switch between machines without retyping credentials.
 The point is to fit the keyboard to your workflow instead of working around the keyboard.